awsdocs/aws-systems-manager-user-guide/doc_source/param-create-cli.md

        --value "a-parameter-value, for example P@ssW%rd#1" ^
        --type "SecureString" ^
        --key-id " ^
-       --tags "Key=tag-key,Value=tag-value"your-AWS-user-account-ID/the-custom-AWS KMS-key"
+       --tags "Key=tag-key,Value=tag-value"account-ID/the-custom-AWS KMS-key"
    ```

 ------

    If you create a `SecureString` parameter by using the AWS\-managed AWS Key Management Service \(AWS KMS\) key in your account and Region, then you *don't* have to provide a value for the `--key-id` parameter\.
 **Note**
-To use the AWS KMS key assigned to your AWS account and Region, remove the `key-id` parameter from the command\.
+To use the AWS KMS key assigned to your Amazon Web Services account and AWS Region, remove the `key-id` parameter from the command\.
 For more information about AWS KMS keys, see [AWS Key Management Service Concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk) in the *AWS Key Management Service Developer Guide*\.

    To use a customer managed key instead of the AWS managed key assigned to your account, you must specify the key by using the `--key-id` parameter\.
 The parameter supports the following KMS parameter formats\.
    + Key Amazon Resource Name \(ARN\) example: